-Contact: Dancing For Birth™ Media Relations (314) 469-9118 or Email Us
+Contact: Dancing For Birth™ Media Relations (314) 357-1953 or Email Us

-“Women’s bodies are not designed for birthing on our backs, which prevents the pelvis from opening fully and prevents gravity from helping the birth process” says Larson, who demonstrates that the routine interventions (such as back-lying) which characterize many hospital births are not evidence-based and are hindering instead of helping birthing women.
+“Our bodies are not designed for birthing on our backs, which prevents the pelvis from opening fully and prevents gravity from helping the birth process” says Larson, who demonstrates that the routine interventions (such as back-lying) which characterize many hospital births are not evidence-based and are hindering instead of helping birthing people.
 “We are mammals after all.
 Can you imagine trying to coax an elephant to give birth on her back with her legs up in the air?
 Our maternal instincts tell us to move during labor and plant our feet on the floor when it’s time to push.
-One way to improve women’s birth experiences is to shift the paradigm from horizontal to vertical birth.” says Larson.
+To improve birth experiences, shift the paradigm from horizontal to vertical birth.” says Larson.
 Clearly, change is needed, as reported in ‘Evidence-Based Maternity Care’ by Sakala and Corry (Milbank Memorial Fund) “… many other nations are doing a better job with measures such as perinatal, neonatal, and maternal mortality, low birth weight, and cesarean rates.
 Nonetheless, per capita health expenditures for the United States far exceed those of all other nations.”
 The report includes the use of upright birthing positions as a proven, cost-effective, low intervention practice that is widely underused.